ingredients icon.Ingredients

 So what’s the skinny here?
 Let’s look at the facts on health benefits between the two types of beef.

-Grass-Fed Beef is Lower in Fat and Calories than Grain-Fed Beef
+Which is Lower in Fat and Calories?

+Grass-fed beef is lower in fat and calories than grain-fed beef.
 Since the grain that producers use is variable from one to the next, and some mix in forage and hay and others don’t, there is no absolute precise number here.
 But it has been shown that a 6-oz grass-fed beef tenderloin has around 92 calories less than the same from a grain-fed cow.

 This adds up!
 If you’re a lover of beef, and I know you are, you may put away something like 67 pounds of the good stuff every year.
 So guess what?
 If you choose grass-fed beef, you’d be saving yourself a hefty 16,642 calories per year!